- Places to Explore

 At first glance Fairbanks appears to be little more than a sprawling conglomeration of strip malls, chain stores, and other evidence of suburbia (or, as a local writer once put it, "su-brrr-bia").
 But look beyond the obvious in the Interior's biggest town and you'll discover why thousands insist that this is the best place to live in Alaska.

 The hardy Alaskans who refuse to leave during the cold and dark winters share a strong camaraderie.
 To live here, you really have to want to live here, which gives the whole city a relaxed, happy vibe.
-The fight to stave off cabin fever leads to creative festivals, from winter solstice celebrations to an outhouse and snowmachine tug-of-war during Chatanika Days in Chatanika, 28 mi north of town.
-And isn't there something marvelous about people who, if their car breaks down and it's cold enough to freeze the tires and make them explode, still know what to do?
+The fight to stave off cabin fever leads to creative festivals, from winter solstice celebrations to midnight baseball in summer.
+And isn't there something marvelous about people who, if their car breaks down and it's cold enough to freeze the tires and make them explode, know what to do?
+It takes a special kind of confidence to live here, and that adds to the town’s attractions.

 Many of the old homes and commercial buildings trace their history to the city's early days, especially in the downtown area, with its narrow, winding streets following the contours of the Chena River.
 Even if each year brings more chain stores, the beautiful hillsides and river valleys remain.
-And of course there is Fairbanks' fall/winter/spring bonus: being able to see the aurora, or northern lights, an average of 243 nights a year.
+And of course there is Fairbanks's fall, winter, and spring bonus: being able to see the aurora, or northern lights, an average of 243 nights a year.

 The city's nickname, the Golden Heart, reflects Fairbanks's gold-rush history and its location: it's the gateway to the Far North—the Arctic and the Bering Coast—and to Canada's Yukon Territory.